 Should You Use Commas After Introductory Phrases?

 In general, it’s usually correct to use a comma after an introductory phrase.
 This is because you pause after the introductory phrase when you say the sentence aloud.
 However, like all aspects of the English language, there are a few exceptions.
-Learn more about comma usage rules to become a confident writer.
+Learn more about comma usage to become a confident writer.